giorgia-nadizar/web-crawler/README.md

 ## Usage

 * Before executing, you need to make sure your redis is fully empty.
-To do so you need to start the server (sudo service redis-server restart), start the client (redis-cli) and issue the FLUSHALL command.
+To do so you need to start the server (sudo service redis-server start), start the client (redis-cli) and issue the FLUSHALL command.

 * Then you can simply compile and run the Crawler's Main class.
 Before any run make sure to always empty redis.